bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 # Introduction to the tidyverse

-Base R' implementation of data frames and matrix provides us with a barebones set of tools to work with tabular data.
-However,a lot of real world problems involving data frames and matrices are cumbersome to solve without some additional packages.
+Base R' implementation of data frames and matrix provides us with a limited set of tools to work with tabular data. a lot of real world problems involving data frames and matrices are cumbersome to solve without some additional packages.

 Consider the following table: